wlonk/arcadia/2015-02-post-playtest-2-outline.md

 Let's start with how the players get ready:

-Shuffle the Social Roles, and deal three to each player.
+Shuffle the **Social Roles**, and deal three to each player.
 Each player chooses one from those they were dealt to play.
 Be comfortable with the fact that you may end up playing a character of a different gender than you are used to, or a different class.
 These provide a set of initial relationships, and a way to get more **Cards**.
 See below for how you use these.

 Each player chooses a name for their character.

-Each player chooses two Dark Desires for their character.
+Each player chooses two **Dark Desires** for their character.
 These provide both an ambition, and a way to gain more **Tokens**.
 See below for how you use these.

 Go around, answering the relationship questions and filling out the community your characters live in.
 Be sure to share some characters: one person's boon